West condemns plane's diversion to arrest Belarus journalist - WTMJ

 “I saw this Belarusian guy with girlfriend sitting right behind us.
 He freaked out when the pilot said the plane is diverted to Minsk.
 He said there’s death penalty awaiting him there,” passenger Marius Rutkauskas said after the plane finally arrived in Vilnius.
 “We sat for an hour after the landing.
 Then they started releasing passengers and took those two.
 We did not see them again.”

-Pratasevich was a co-founder of the Telegram messaging app’s Nexta channel, which played a prominent role in helping organize major protests against Lukashenko.
-The Belarusian authorities have designated it as extremist and leveled charges of inciting riots against Pratasevich, who could face 15 years in prison if convicted.
+The Belarusian authorities have labeled the channel “extremist” and leveled charges against Pratasevich of inciting mass riots and fanning social hatred.
+He could face 15 years in prison if convicted.

 Kremlin spokesman Dmitry Peskov wouldn’t say if the Belarusian authorities had contacted Russia about the episode.
 The two neighbors have close political, economic and military ties, and Lukashenko has relied on Moscow’s support amid Western sanctions.

+Russian Foreign Minister Sergey Lavrov quickly offered a helping hand to Belarus, saying that the episode needs to be investigated — but that it couldn’t be rushed — and hailing the Belarusian authorities’ promise to run a transparent probe.

+Lavrov said Moscow will request consular access to Pratasevich’s girlfriend, Sofia Sapega, who is a student at a university in Vilnius.

-Dapkus reported from Vilnius, Lithuania.
-Associated Press writer Vladimir Isachenkov in Moscow, Sam Petrequin in Brussels, Sylvia Hui in London and Geir Moulson in Berlin contributed to this report.
+Isachenkov reported from Moscow.
+Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sam Petrequin in Brussels, Sylvia Hui in London and Geir Moulson in Berlin contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.